Bone Density Test A bone mineral density test is used to identify... | Channels for Pearson+

 Probability Calculation

-Probability calculation involves determining the likelihood of a specific event occurring within a defined set of outcomes.
-For the bone density test, calculating the probability of a score falling between -0.67 and 1.29 requires using the properties of the normal distribution, specifically the cumulative distribution function (CDF), to find the area under the curve between these two z scores.
+Probability calculation involves determining the likelihood of a specific outcome occurring within a defined set of possibilities.
+For the bone density test, calculating the probability of a score greater than -1.37 requires using the properties of the normal distribution, specifically the cumulative distribution function (CDF), to find the area under the curve to the right of the given Z score.

 Recommended video: